global-input/global-input-message/README.md

 var gloalinputconnector=globalInputMessage.createMessageConnector();
 ```

-or if go for manual insertion into the HTML page:
+or if you are using manual linking of your JavaScript files:

 ```JavaScript
 <script src="https://unpkg.com/global-input-message@1.6.6/distribution/globalinputmessage.min.js">